Large Multimodal Model Compression via Efficient Pruning and Distillation at AntGroup: Introduction

+Despite exploring unstructured pruning~\cite{frantar2023sparsegpt,sun2023simple}, structured pruning~\cite{ma2023llmpruner,fang2023depgraph}, or knowledge distillation techniques for generation tasks~\cite{shridhar2023distilling,gu2023knowledge}, existing methods fall short in addressing three main challenges.
+To align with Green AI goals and boost efficiency, we propose a multi-stage compression strategy for our pre-trained LMM, the Antgroup General Multimodal Model (AntGMM), targeting these challenges.
+Our key innovations include:

+\begin{itemize} \item Fine-tuning on small datasets by inheriting parameters from the original network and alternating between structural pruning and knowledge distillation to minimize loss.
+This approach doesn't require large datasets for retraining. \item Addressing multi-level redundancy via multi-stage pruning, targeting redundancies in layer numbers, module hidden dimensions, and input dimensions, ensuring consistent performance and enhanced inference efficiency. \item Introducing a novel distillation loss for generative tasks that considers both token accuracy and contextual appropriateness, using a pairwise loss to prioritize correct responses, thereby aligning output logits more effectively. \end{itemize}

+This strategy aims to optimize and amplify the benefits of AntGMM while overcoming existing limitations.

-Our framework has been operational in Alipay's multimodal advertisement audition scenario for \textbf{three months}, commencing from \textbf{September 2023}.
+Our framework has been operational in Alipay's multimodal advertisement audition scenario commencing from \textbf{September 2023}.
 Significantly, our framework not only maintained online performance, with only a marginal decrease of $0.8\%$ in the seven-day average accuracy, but also significantly reduced latency, cutting it down from \textbf{700ms} to \textbf{90ms}.
-Simultaneously, in comparison to the direct deployment of the AntGMM, our compressed model is projected to reduce electricity consumption by approximately \textbf{75 million kWh} annually.
-This substantial decrease stands as a testament to a commitment to pursuing green AI.
+Simultaneously, in comparison to the direct deployment of the AntGMM, our compressed model is projected to reduce electricity consumption by approximately \textbf{75 Megawatt-hour} annually.